 - High-resolution endoscopic surgery provides detailed visualization of the brain, so we can avoid harming healthy tissue.

-- Fluorescence-guided brain tumor resection is a surgical technique that uses an FDA-approved optical imaging agent called Gleolan™ (aminolevulinic acid hydrochloride, ALA HCL).
-With fluorescence-guided resection, brain tumors and their vasculature are made visible with the combination of Gleolan and a special microscope filter.
+- Fluorescence-guided brain tumor resection (Gleolan®) is a surgical technique that uses an FDA-approved optical imaging agent called Gleolan® (aminolevulinic acid hydrochloride, ALA HCl).
+With fluorescence-guided resection, brain tumors and their vasculature are made visible with the combination of Gleolan® and a special microscope filter.
 Typically, brain tumors can have finger-like projections that interface with normal brain tissue.
 With fluorescence-guided resection, our neurosurgeons will be able to better identify tumor tissue that may be hidden within healthy brain tissue.

 - Gamma Knife technology is a safe, precise option for treating even hard-to-reach brain tumors.
-Our team of neurosurgeons and radiation oncologists were the first in the area to offer this sophisticated technology and have specialty certification to perform the procedure.
+Our team of neurosurgeons and radiation oncologists was the first in the area to offer this sophisticated technology and has specialty certification to perform the procedure.

 You may have a spinal disorder that has not improved with nonsurgical treatment.
 Or perhaps you have a back injury from a trauma such as a car accident or sports injury.
 No matter what brings you to our spinal surgery team, we provide compassionate, comprehensive care.

 We are experts in both minimally invasive and open surgical techniques.
-We have the region’s only spine neuro-navigation system that lets us monitor your spinal cord during surgery.
+We offer a spine neuro-navigation system that lets us monitor your spinal cord during surgery.
 With this technology, we can protect sensitive areas of your spinal cord and provide the safest, most precise surgery possible.
 Our goal is to relieve your symptoms and restore function.
 We discuss your surgical options with you so you know what to expect before, during and after the surgery.

-Spinal surgeries we perform include kyphoplasty for spine compression fractures, lumbar and cervical disk disease surgery, sciatica surgery, spinal instability surgery, spinal stenosis surgery, spine surgery for disorders or trauma, and spondolisthesis surgery.
+Spinal surgeries we perform include kyphoplasty for spine compression fractures, lumbar and cervical disk disease surgery, sciatica surgery, spinal instability surgery, spinal stenosis surgery, spine surgery for disorders or trauma, and spondylolisthesis.

 Surgery for neurological conditions